-- The Equality Act 2010 protects workers against discrimination.
-This includes because of their sex, a disability and their age. - The Health and Safety at Work Act 1974 says an employer must, where reasonably practical, ensure health, safety and welfare at work.
+- The Equality Act 2010 protects workers against unlawful discrimination.
+This includes because of their sex, a disability and their age. - The Health and Safety at Work Act 1974 says an employer must, where reasonably practical, ensure health, safety and welfare at work of all employees.

-Although many women experience few problems around this time, others have severe problems and these problems can sometimes arise from the way we work and working conditions.
+Although many women experience few problems around this time, others have severe problems, and these problems can sometimes arise from the way we work and working conditions.

-This policy sets out the guidance for members of staff and council members on providing the right support to manage menopausal symptoms at work.
+This policy sets out the guidance for employees and Council members on providing the right support to manage menopausal symptoms at work.
 It is not contractual and does not form part of the terms and conditions of employment.